Fast Sampling of $b$-Matchings and $b$-Edge Covers: Introduction

 \begin{theorem}[$\b$-Matchings] Let $\Delta \ge 3$ be an integer and $G=(V,E)$ be an $n$-vertex graph of maximum degree $\Delta$.
 Let $\b \in \bN^V$ be a vector of vertex thresholds.
 Then for any $\lambda > 0$, the Gibbs distribution $\mu = \mu_{G,\b,\lambda}$ over $\b$-matchings is $O_{\Delta,\lambda}(1)$-spectrally independent.
 Furthermore, the Glauber dynamics for sampling from $\mu$ mixes in $O_{\Delta,\lambda}(n \log n)$ time. \end{theorem}

-We prove \cref{thm:b-matching-mixing} by establishing spectral independence, a powerful method introduced recently in \cite{ALO20} for proving optimal mixing time of Glauber dynamics \cite{chen2021optimal}.
+We prove \cref{thm:b-matching-mixing} by the spectral independence method which was introduced recently in \cite{ALO20} and becomes a powerful tool for proving optimal mixing time of Glauber dynamics.
+Our proof of spectral independence is inspired by \cite{chen2023near} and uses a recursive coupling to bound the Wasserstein $W_1$ distance under two distinct pinnings.
 For uniformly random $b$-matchings with small $b$, our bound on spectral independence is $O(\Delta^b)$; see \cref{rmk:SI-b-matching} for more discussions.
+We remark that one interesting open problem is to show spectral independence with a constant independent of $\Delta$ even just for the usual matchings (monomer-dimer model), since then one would obtain $O(n \log n)$ mixing of Glauber dynamics on all graphs even with unbounded degrees, using new powerful techniques such as the field dynamics \cite{CFYZ21,AJKPV22,CFYZ22,CE22}.